A Guide to Claiming Work-Related Depression Compensation

-If you have developed depression or anxiety as the result of your job, you may be entitled to make a claim for compensation.
+If you have developed stress, depression or anxiety as the result of your job, you may be entitled to claim compensation.

 Depression at work

-People often don't realise they are suffering with depression.
+People often don't realise they are suffering from depression.
 Protracted periods of feeling at a "low ebb" are often mistaken for just that.

-If you have been feeling sad or low for 2 weeks or more, you may be suffering from depression.
+If you have been feeling sad or low for two weeks or more, you may be suffering from depression.

 Psychological symptoms can include: